 -After Roger Federer, a phenomenal men’s player, won his first grand slam, Swiss tennis officials gifted him a cow.
 He was the first man from Switzerland to ever do something like that.

 Tennis is a wonderful sport that a person can play throughout their life.
-If you are a person looking for something fun to try, I would suggest giving tennis a shot.
+If you are a person looking for something fun to try, I would suggest giving this awesome sport a shot.
 It can be a lot of work but tennis is a great source of exercise.
-And if you’re not into playing tennis, maybe try watching one of the major tournaments.
+It really gets you moving and it’s also a great sport that’s fairly easy to learn and a great sport to explore with friends.
+And if you’re not into playing the sport, maybe try watching one of the major tournaments.
 Wimbledon is coming up so that might be something worth watching.
 So whether or not this information is new, now you know a few things about tennis.
 Have a great week and stay cool!

 After a great day at Disneyland before, California Adventure was the next thing my family and I would tackle.
 Disney California Adventure was an amazing overall experience.
 There was so much to do and see and my family and I got through most of it.